 It was the final break on the final day of the conference.
 I was footloose and fancy free from 3:00 until 4:15.
 But it was hot, as it had been all week.
-The daytime temperatures were around 85° and the humidity was in high.
+The daytime temperatures were around 85° and the humidity was high.
 I was tired.
-I’d had some sort of allergic reaction in the morning and broke out in hives, and the benadryl had me pretty wiped out.
+I’d had some sort of allergic reaction in the morning and broke out in hives, and the Benadryl I’d taken for it wiped me out.
 I was very tempted to head up to my room and take a nap.

 All week I’d spent my breaks outside looking for birds, but my breaks on this day were relatively unproductive.
 I’d achieved my modest goals.

 Add Snail Kite and Black-bellied Whistling-Duck to my life list. √

 See at least 19 new birds for the year to bring my 2020 up to 100 in January. √ and then some

 See at least 26 birds I hadn’t seen in Florida to bring my Florida life list up to 100. √

 But then I got to thinking that I may never get to Florida again.
 I got to thinking that if I took a nap, I might not sleep that night.
 And I remembered the cute little saying I made up long ago that I often share with others: “If you go outside, you might not see anything.
 If you don’t go outside, you won’t see anything.”

 So I grabbed my binoculars and my camera and headed out.
 I went first to the pond next to the hotel, but there was nothing happening this afternoon.
 I stood in the shade and listened, but the world around me was quiet.
 I scanned the sky to see if any raptors were soaring overhead.
 And then I scanned the tops of the trees to see if anything was perched there.
 I didn’t see any birds, but I did notice an unusual shape.
 It was high in a pine about 300 yards away—on the other side of the pond and a six-lane highway.
 Here’s a photo from my closest position.
 If you enlarge it, you can see a circle around the shape.